barbazul/1kfa/mod_guide_player.md

 ### Magic Items

-Deckahedron World supports stories involving magic.
+1kFA supports stories involving magic.
 To avoid presuming too much about the narrative, the rules do not dicate the nature of magic or the "how" of magic.
 That's for you to decide during play.